 1. FANGOR 8500L Native 1080P Projector

 The FANGOR projector is a great choice for anyone looking for a quality projector at an affordable price.
-This Projector has a native resolution of 1920 x 1080, and it supports up to a resolution of 4096 x 23040.
+This Projector has a native resolution of 1920 x 1080 and supports a resolution of 4096 x 23040.

 It also features a contrast ratio of 10000:01 and has a built-in speaker system with a power output of 20W.
 The Projector also has a zoom ratio of 50%, and it features ±45° digital keystone correction.

-It is also equipped with a variety of ports, including HDMI, AV, and SD Card ports.
-The Projector also comes with a 30-day unconditional refund policy and a three-year warranty.
+It also has various HDMI, AV, and SD Card ports.
+The Projector also has a 30-day unconditional refund policy and a three-year warranty.